 Q: Is the Risser sign calcification of the iliac crest?

 A: Correct.
-Full calcification of the iliac apophysis (Risser 4–5) is an indication that skeletal maturation has been achieved.
+Full calcification of the iliac apophysis (Risser 4 to 5) is an indication that skeletal maturation has been achieved.
 If there is no calcification along the iliac apophysis (Risser 0), there is likely a lot of growth remaining.

 Q: Is surgery usually successful?

-A: Yes, very successful in terms of stopping the progression of curvature and correcting the curve.
+A: Yes, surgery is usually very successful in terms of stopping the progression of curvature and correcting the curve.
 However, usually the spine cannot be made perfectly straight, and some of the changes in the rib cage shape will remain.